Computers can paint now. And goats like people who smile at them.

 I write about cool things that result from marrying different fields of knowledge.

-I sometimes also deconstruct academic writing and broad concepts, and discuss their relevance to our daily lives.
+I sometimes also break down academic writing and concepts, and discuss their relevance to our daily lives.
 Knowledge is fun, and should not have to be impenetrable or buried in jargon.

 Here, we make the consumption of knowledge enjoyable and relevant again.